Old age and capacity: how to protect your will from challenge

-When it comes to making a will, courts will look at all sorts of things over and above any diagnosis of any degenerative disease or mental health issues.
-It is perfectly possible for a will of someone with a diagnosis of e.g. Alzheimer’s Disease to be deemed to be valid by the courts.
-Likewise, someone with a clean bill of health could have their will successfully challenged by someone written out of their will.
+For mental capacity courts look at other things over and above diagnosis of degenerative disease or mental health issues.
+It is perfectly possible for a will to be valid where someone has a diagnosis of e.g. Alzheimer’s Disease.
+Likewise: someone with a clean bill of health could have their will successfully challenged by a jilted family member.

 What do the courts look at?

 The courts will weigh the facts available to them and come to a decision.
-The good news is that the principle that someone should have the right to determine their own affairs as they see fit is given a lot of weight.
-The courts recognise that in a world where the elderly can be side-lined and be left without power or influence, the exercise of discretion when making a will can be one of the few areas where influence can be exerted.
+The good news is courts give a lot of weight to the principle that someone has the right to determine their own affairs as they see fit .
+Courts recognise a world where the elderly can be side-lined and be left without power or influence.
+Therefore the exercise of discretion when making a will can be one of the few areas where they can exert influence.

-A court will want to be reasonably satisfied of of the following (from the case “Banks v Goodfellow”):
+The Courts want to be satisfied of of the following (from the case “Banks v Goodfellow”):

 - That the person making the will understood they were making a will;